 As a keen collaborator he has worked on several artistic projects outside his usual practice with partners including Moncler, Bulgari, Selfridges, Placebo, The Prodigy and Umbro.

-His works have been featured across the media in Modern painters, The Guardian, Time Out, Independent, Observer, BBC news, i-D, Blue Peter, Tatler, Esquire, Italian Vogue, Elle, Dazed & Confused, Evening Standard, The Metro, Harpers, The Sunday Times, South China Morning Post, The Week and several other publications.
+His works have been featured across the media in Modern painters, The Guardian, Time Out, Independent, Observer, Vanity Fair, BBC news, i-D, Blue Peter, Tatler, Esquire, Italian Vogue, Elle, Dazed & Confused, Evening Standard, The Metro, Harpers, The Sunday Times, South China Morning Post, The Week and several other publications.

 In 2011 Stuart Semple became an ambassador for Mind, the mental health charity where he initiated a creative therapies fund.
 He curated a fundraising exhibition at the Old Vic Tunnels featuring works by Tracey Emin, Matt Collishaw, Sarah Lucas and the Chapman Brothers amongst others, the exhibition launch was co-hosted by Stephen Fry and Lord Melvyn Bragg.
 The fund now supports creative therapies thought England and Wales.
 In 2015 he went on to to produce the Amazon bestselling book ‘My Happy Colouring Flip Book’ to further support the fund.